Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Housing

-Bristol has a housing crisis, with around 16,000 people on the Bristol City Council housing waiting list in 2021.
+Bristol has a housing crisis, with around 21,600 households on our waiting list for social housing, along with over 1,600 households in temporary accommodation in 2024.
 Western Harbour is a sustainable location for new homes.

 Sustainable location